The Busy Little Engine

-The Busy Little Engine is a 2005 children's DVD written and directed by Desmond Mullen.
+The Busy Little Engine is a 2005 American animated adventure short film written and directed by Desmond Mullen.
 It was selected for the 2006 San Diego International Children's Film Festival and reviewed in the professional library journals Booklist, School Library Journal, and Video Librarian.
 The Busy Little Engine was picked Best DVD by Parenting Magazine in July 2006.

+The film takes place in the fictional city of Dinkytown and tells the story of Busy Little Engine, a wooden toy train who pretends to deliver raw materials to a cookie factory.
+He appears as a wooden toy train in a playroom and as a full-scale CGI train inserted into real-world backgrounds in different parts of the film.